Skip to main menu Skip to content Skip to footer

 Risk for other disorders

-Children with depression are at higher risk for other mental health conditions including anxiety, substance abuse and panic disorder.
+Children with depression are at higher risk for other mental health conditions including anxiety disorders and substance abuse.

 They are also more likely to attempt suicide.
-If you think your child or teenager is suicidal, you can call the National Suicide Prevention Lifeline at 1-800-273-8255 or 911 if there is an emergency.
+If you think your child or teenager is suicidal, you can call the National Suicide Prevention Lifeline by dialing 988 or 1-800-273-8255, or 911 if there is an emergency.
 Don’t wait — the risk of suicide in children and teenagers is very real.